jmuozan/AprenMaker-Hub/docs/About/people_info.md

     - Test your changes before submitting

 !!! success "After Your First Contribution"
-    - You'll be invited to join our contributor discussions
+    - You'll be invited to join contributor discussions
-    - Your GitHub profile will be linked in our acknowledgments
+    - Your GitHub profile will be linked in acknowledgments
-    - Significant contributors get featured on this page!

 ---

 ## Special Thanks

-We also want to acknowledge the broader community that makes this project possible:
+Also want to acknowledge the broader community that makes this project possible:

 - **MkDocs Community**: For the amazing documentation framework
 - **Material Theme Developers**: For the beautiful and functional design
-- **Open Source Contributors**: Who build the tools we depend on
+- **Open Source Contributors**: Who build the tools depend on
-- **Educators and Students**: Who use and provide feedback on our resources
+- **Educators and Students**: Who use and provide feedback on the resources

 ---

 *Want to see your photo here?
-[Start contributing today!](https://github.com/jmuozan/AprenMaker-Hub)*
+Do you have an amazing feature in mind?
+[Start contributing!](https://github.com/jmuozan/AprenMaker-Hub)*